 The proposed walking and cycling ramp will link Walter Strevens Drive to the new shared walking and cycling path alongside the Southern Motorway, which is currently being constructed by NZ Transport Agency (NZTA) as part of the Southern Corridor Improvements project.

 - Improved access to the SH1 cycleway for Conifer Grove residents as well as from the eastern side of the Southern Motorway.

 - More connections to the Southern Corridors Improvements cycling path.

 - January 2018 - Consultation on Walter Strevens Drive ramp link.

-- February and March 2018 - Feedback from consultation.
+- 7 March 2018 - Feedback from consultation.
+Read the feedback report.